infosoftas/info-subscription-doc/source/managed-experience/selfservice/checkout.rst

 Checkout
 ========

-|projectName| contains checkout solution to streamline the purchase and onboarding process for both digital services and physically distributed products.
+|projectName| contains a checkout solution to streamline the purchase and onboarding process for both digital services and physically distributed products.
 It is an out-of-the-box web app that enables end users to complete subscription purchases with minimal effort, requiring no special setup from tenants.

 Key features include: